AlexBossov/AlexBossov/README.md

 - 🌱 I’m currently learning ** Java backend stack **
-- 🤔 I’m looking for job
+- 🤔 I’m looking for a job
-- ⚡ Fun fact: food and music are reasons for life
+- ⚡ Fun fact: food and music are reasons to live

 **Languages and Tools:**